 - A finalist of Fukuoka Ruby Award in 2010, judged by the software legend Matz

 In summary, TestWise has long been recognized by the world's experts.
-With the course, you will get a 1-year subscription of TestWise (personal license) absolutely free.
+With the course, you will get a 6-month subscription of TestWise (personal license) absolutely free.

 As the test scripts are in raw Selenium WebDriver tests, converting them to other languages is very easy.
-In fact, many participants are comfortable to work on Selenium in Java/C#/Python after the course.
+In fact, many participants are comfortable working on Selenium in Java/C#/Python after the course.